-While cloud storage sounds like it has something to do with weather fronts and storm systems, it really refers to saving data to an off-site storage system maintained by a third party.
+While cloud storage sounds like it has something to do with weather fronts and storm systems, it really refers to saving data to an off-site storage facility maintained by a third party.
 Instead of storing information to your computer’s hard drive or other local storage device, you save it to a remote database.
 The Internet provides the connection between your computer and the database.

 Cloud storage is a model of networked online storage where data is stored on multiple virtual servers, generally hosted by third parties, rather than being hosted on dedicated servers.
 Hosting companies operate large data centers; and people who require their data to be hosted buy or lease storage capacity from them and use it for their storage needs.
 The data center operators, in the background, virtualize the resources according to the requirements of the customer and expose them as storage pools, which the customers can themselves use to store files or data objects.
 Physically, the resource may span across multiple servers.